forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > [!bible] [John 1:51 - KJV](https://www.biblegateway.com/passage/?search=John+1:51&version=kjv)
 > 51. And he saith unto him, Verily, verily, I say unto you, **Hereafter ye shall see heaven open, and the angels of God ascending and descending upon the Son of man**.

 Jesus is represented by the ladder.
-At the top of the ladder is the LORD (JHVH) - [[The God of the Jews|the God of Abraham, Isac and Jakob]].
+At the top of the ladder is the LORD (JHVH) - [[The God of the Jews|the God of Abraham, Isaac, and Jacob]].
 The Scripture is very clear who is represented by this figure:

 > [!bible] [Acts 3:13 - KJV](https://www.biblegateway.com/passage/?search=Acts+3:13&version=kjv)
 > 13. **The God of Abraham, and of Isaac, and of Jacob, the God of our fathers, hath glorified *his* Son Jesus**; whom ye delivered up, and denied him in the presence of Pilate, when he was determined to let him go.

 > [!quote] "God of Abraham, and of Isac, and of Jacob"
-> This is the Father, who is at the top of the ladder in Jacob's vision, the One who "*glorified His Son Jesus*...".
+> This is the Father, who is at the top of the ladder in Jacob's vision, the One who "_glorified His Son Jesus_...".
 See [[The God of the Jews|God of the Jews]]

-And angels of God are descending and ascending upon that ladders.
+And angels of God are descending and ascending upon that ladder.
 The linkage between Heaven and Earth is Christ.

 > [!bible] [1 Timothy 2:5 - KJV](https://www.biblegateway.com/passage/?search=1+Timothy+2:5&version=kjv)
 > 5. For there is **one God**, and **one mediator between God and men**, the man **Christ Jesus**;